Article

 Recommended reading

-dermoscopy of actinic keratosis – IBOOLO
+Dermoscopy of Malenoma – IBOOLO

 Pigmented basal cell carcinoma refers to a subtype of basal cell carcinoma characterized by the presence of significant amounts of melanin within the tumor and in the surrounding stromal melanophages.
 It is an uncommon variant of BCC, with a lower incidence rate and usually presents as pigmentation at the site of lesion.
 PBCC may present initially as only mild pigmentour alterations and slight skin changes, which could possibly remain unrecognizable.
 Because dermoscopy is extremely sensitive, it can find these subtle changes and thus allows to detect this earlier.